FNDaaS: Content-agnostic Detection of Fake News sites: Data Analysis

 \section{Data Analysis}

-In this Section, we describe the efforts made to clean-up the data collected per domain.
-In particular, in Section~\ref{sec:feature-eng}, we outline the process followed to select important features that are useful for the training of the ML classifier that will detect fake from real news websites.
-Furthermore, in Section~\ref{sec:feature-analysis}, we perform an in-depth analysis of these top features and how fake news websites differ from real news websites in each of these dimensions.
+In this section, we outline the process followed to select important features that are useful for the training of the ML classifier that will detect fake from real news websites.
+Then, we perform an in-depth analysis of these top features and how fake news websites differ from real news websites in each of these dimensions.